Anantha018/Avature_Job_Scraper/README.md

 ### Starting Point

-I was given a starter pack — `Urls.txt` with 587 companies and sample job URLs, and `companies.txt` with subdomain names.
+I was given a starter pack — `Urls.txt` with 587 companies and sample job urls.
 My first instinct was to understand what we already had before trying to find more.

 I parsed Urls.txt and found:
 - **587 unique company subdomains** on `*.avature.net`